ansible/ansible/docsite/rst/developing_inventory.rst

 ====================================

 .. contents:: Topics
+   :local:

-As described in `intro_inventory_dynamic`, ansible can pull inventory information from dynamic sources, including cloud sources.
+As described in :doc:`intro_dynamic_inventory`, ansible can pull inventory information from dynamic sources, including cloud sources.

 How do we write a new one?